jeancarl/tjbot-labs/emotional-light/node-red/README.md

     ![](assets/1.14.png)

-13. Copy the username and password into the fields back in the Node-RED editor under the **Tone Analyzer** section.
+13. Copy the API Key into the field back in the Node-RED editor under the **Tone Analyzer** section.

     ![](assets/1.15.png)
     ![](assets/1.16.png)